 - 1. At 'Stage 1' as outlined in Part 2, when information is being gathered/updated regarding research time, workload and output. - 2.
 At 'Stage 4' as outlined in Part 2, when the Head of Division discusses the provisional or confirmed decision regarding eligibility/submission with the individual. - 3.
 At 'Stage 12' as outlined in Part 3, when the provisional decisions regarding selection of outputs is notified/discussed with the individual. - 4.
-Staff will be invited to complete a Declaration of Individual Staff Circumstances Form in May-June, September-October 2019 and May 2020.
+Staff will be invited to complete a Declaration of Individual Staff Circumstances Form in May-June, September-October 2019, May 2020 and through an updated form to reflect new guidance in August-September 2020.
 Staff will be provided with clear information about the applicable circumstances and how the declaration process will operate.
 Forms will be submitted to, and considered by, the Special Circumstances Panel.
 It will be made clear to staff that they are not required to complete and return this form where they do not wish to do so.

-Staff circumstances18 will be considered in a fair and consistent way by a confidential meeting of the Special Circumstances Panel that will convene as necessary (according to demand) and report to the REF Steering Group.
+Staff circumstances will be considered in a fair and consistent way by a confidential meeting of the Special Circumstances Panel that will convene as necessary (according to demand) and report to the REF Steering Group.
 The Special Circumstances Panel will determine whether a valid case is made for a reduction in submitted output according to REF 2021 Guidance (Part 4).
 In all cases a note of the special circumstances considered and the finding of the Panel will be recorded and retained confidentially for audit.
 The Panel finding will be communicated to the individual and to the REF Steering Group.
-Reductions are accumulative and any request for reductions will be made via the REF submission process to REF by March 202019.
+Reductions are accumulative and any request for reductions will be made via the REF submission process to REF by March 2020.